 - To foster the spirit of adventure and develop qualities of leadership and good citizenship.

 Liveryman Flt Lt Kristen Cottier took command of 358(Welling) Squadron, based in Bexley, south London, in April 2004.
 Since then, the Squadron has grown significantly in numbers and the Company has given financial support to fund vocational BTEC qualifications, first aid courses and junior management training for young cadets.
 For some of these young people, this first qualification will be an important stepping stone in developing personally and professionally.

 The ATC, 358 Welling Squadron included, has a proven track record of providing young people with life skills not found elsewhere.
-Even a short membership will give a young person friendships that will last a lifetime, a worthwhile hobby to keep them off the streets, and a constructive diversion from the demands of school, homework and family issues.
+Even a short membership will give a young person friendships that will last a lifetime, a worthwhile hobby and a constructive diversion from the demands of school, homework and family issues.
 Employers find that cadets have leadership skills, self discipline, diligence and dedication; they are able to work by themselves and in groups, on projects that take months and years to complete.